-Due to the parallel nature of dual enrollment and early admission course offerings, administrative and procedural responsibilities must be shared between SCSB and MCC.
-Students must adhere to registration, attendance, and withdrawal policies as determined by SCSB and Manatee Community College.
+Due to the parallel nature of dual enrollment and early admission course offerings, administrative and procedural responsibilities must be shared between SCSB and SCF.
+Students must adhere to registration, attendance, and withdrawal policies as determined by SCSB and State College of Florida, Manatee-Sarasota.

-INTER-INSTITUTIONAL GOALS 2008-09
+INTER-INSTITUTIONAL GOALS FOR 2009-2010